44 Positive Environmental Success Stories - April 2024

 Canary Media reported on California's new ruling which allows solar and batteries to help out the grid.
 Canary Media said that utilities tend to treat solar and batteries as threats to their power grids.
 However, California’s policy will now tap their flexible power to benefit the grid instead.

-EuroNews reported on Deutsche Bahn who has stopped using domestic flights to send letters due to climate change.
-After 63 years, the last planes carrying letters between northern and southern Germany, flew overnight on 28th March.
+Euronews reported on Deutsche Bahn who has stopped using domestic flights to send letters due to climate change.
+After 63 years, the last planes, carrying letters between northern and southern Germany, flew overnight on 28th March.
 Letters between those destinations will now be transported by road, allowing the company to reduce transport-related carbon dioxide emissions on the routes by over 80 per cent.

-Positive News Roundup - Wednesday, 3rd April
+Positive News Round up — Wednesday, 3rd April

 white electic windmill